-User clicks on booking link.
+Users click on a booking link.
 They like what they see on the landing page.
-Now they’re ready to book.
+Now they’re ready to make a reservation.
 What could possibly go wrong?
 An over-complicated booking process.

-Tour operators will need to ensure that their online booking system is fast, simple, and dependable.
+Tour operators must ensure that their online booking system is fast, easy to use, and reliable.
 Otherwise, all marketing efforts will lie in ruins among a landscape of abandoned carts and page bounces.

 How do you connect with Google Things To Do?

-Google’s move from Reserve to Things To Do is one of the most significant developments within the travel and leisure industry over the last few years.
-Here are the biggest changes tour and activity businesses need to adapt to.
+Google’s move from Reserve to Things to do is one of the most significant developments within the travel and leisure industry over the last few years.
+Here are the most noteworthy changes tour and activity businesses need to adapt to.